-Lines 29 through 32 - Follow the instructions on the form.
+Line 32 - Follow the instructions on the form.
 Your refund will not be issued if you do not file a processable return.

-Note Your refund or credit carryforward may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any preceding year.
-If we reduce your credit carryforward, it may result in a late-payment penalty in the succeeding year.
+=Note → Your refund may be reduced by us to satisfy any unpaid tax, penalty, and interest due for this year or any other year.